 December 16th, 2016 marked 14 years since one of the most significant events in my lifetime so far.
 It’s scary to think that just one wrong move by the surgeon and I may not be where I am today.
 Having gone through both, the physical and emotional demands of the scoliosis journey, it reminds me that I can get through anything I want with determination and positivity.
 This post is really to shed light on scoliosis as an example that conditions that seem purely physical, have major mental and emotional components to them that often get overlooked by the medical community but need to be addressed to truly heal the person.

-Spinal fusion surgeries for scoliosis curve correction carry an immense risk because the surgeon and his team are working in an area which houses your spinal cord, lots of nerves, and your spine – the backbone that keeps you erect.
+Spinal fusion surgeries for scoliosis curve correction carry an immense risk because the surgeon and his team are working in an area that houses your spinal cord, lots of nerves, and your spine – the backbone that keeps you erect.
 At the time of my surgery, I was told that there was a 4% risk of complete paralysis and a 7% risk of partial paralysis.

 Scoliosis is defined as the lateral curvature of the spine.
 Most commonly seen as an ‘S’ or a backward ‘S’ spine (thoracic and lumbar curves).
 Some people do have a ‘C’ spine where they only have one curve.
-In my case, I still have a cervical, thoracic, and lumbar lateral curvature post-surgery but all my curves reduced as a result of the surgical reduction to my thoracic curve.
+In my case, I still have cervical, thoracic, and lumbar lateral curvatures post-surgery but all my curves reduced as a result of the surgical reduction to my thoracic curve.
 Most curves under 20 degrees typically require observation.
 It’s usually when the curve is over 25 degrees, bracing becomes a reality and surgery becomes the option of choice when curves reach 50 degrees or greater or depending on the risk of progression is for you.
-I was “lucky” enough to experiment with wearing a brace for 3.5 years (12-15 years of age) and then ended up having surgery!
+I was "lucky" enough to experiment with wearing a brace for 3.5 years (12-15 years of age) and then ended up having surgery!
 The implications of large degree curves include back pain, restrictive lung disease as the spine compresses the lungs making it harder for the lungs to expand with air, and possible compression and spatial displacement of other organs.
-Sometimes, the ribs can be removed to reduce the hump but this typically isn’t necessary.
+Sometimes, the ribs can be removed to reduce the hump but this typically isn't necessary.

 While many medical professionals look at scoliosis from a physical disease viewpoint, what is often overlooked is the mental/emotional effects that an individual with scoliosis undergoes.
 No, it is not just the anxiety, stress, and fear about the surgery.
 Most people are in their prime pre-teen/teenage years around 12 years of age when diagnosed.
 This is a time when social relationships become important, intimacy and romantic relationships may begin, they want to fit in at high school, stay up-to-date with the latest fashion trends but often having a diagnosis of scoliosis makes these individuals feel different, especially if they have to wear a brace 23 hours a day.